G. A. K. Lohani: Cominternist Academic

 In 1925, Lohani moved to the USSR after the French government revoked his residency permit due to his anti-British activities.
 Living in Moscow as a Comintern operative, Lohani wrote a number of articles on South Asian society and revolutionary strategy.
-He sided with Roy against Varga's thesis that imperialism was preventing any significant industrialization in British India.
-Lohani argued that Britain was industrializing its South Asian colony through investment and modernization of production, and export of capital there had been a stated goal of the British government since the Indian Industrial Commission of 1916-1918.
+He sided with Roy against Eugen Varga's thesis that imperialism was preventing any significant industrialization in British India.
+Lohani argued that Britain was industrializing its South Asian colony through investment and modernization of production, and export of capital there had been a stated goal of the British government since the Indian Industrial Commission of 1916–1918.
 He cited expansion of the iron industry and capitalist transformation of agriculture as evidence that Britain was laying the groundwork for future industrialization, while maintaining that British rule was still incapable of ending feudal exploitation of the peasantry.

-In his writings for the Comintern, Lohani repeatedly stated that a revolutionary crisis in British India was approaching, that Dominion status and reform efforts were inadequate bourgeois measures, and only the worker and peasant masses could lead the revolution.
-In 1927-28, he praised the Workers and Peasants Party as vanguard of the masses alongside the CPI.
-In 1928 he wrote that the 1920-22 Non-cooperation movement had been a missed opportunity for revolution.
+In his writings for the Comintern, Lohani repeatedly stated that a revolutionary crisis in British India was approaching, that dominion status and reform efforts were inadequate bourgeois measures, and only the worker and peasant masses could lead the revolution.
+In 1927–1928, he praised the Workers and Peasants Party as vanguard of the masses alongside the CPI.
+In 1928, he wrote that the 1920–1922 non-cooperation movement had been a missed opportunity for revolution.
 Praising the strikes and protests against the Simon Commission, Lohani said the proletarian vanguard "spits on your Royal Commission" and instead proposes the slogan of a "Constituent Assembly" representing the entire people.
 He criticized the Indian National Congress for trying to contain the anti-Commission protests, and denounced the Congress call for a "National Assembly" as a fraud that would only represent the elite while leading to a treacherous compromise with British imperialism.
 In May 1928, Lohani wrote that labor militancy in India was declining under heavy economic and police pressure.

-In 1926-27, Lohani contributed to Indologist studies as a researcher of the All-Russian Association of Orientology (VNAV).
+In 1926–1927, Lohani contributed to Indologist studies as a researcher of the All-Russian Association of Orientology (VNAV).
 During this time he was affiliated with the Peasant International (Krestintern) led by Tomasz Dąbal, and worked for International Red Aid.
 Lohani taught Bengali at the Moscow Institute of Oriental Studies and other courses at the Communist University of the Toilers of the East and Moscow Workers' University.
 He worked as a translator for radio broadcasts and written publications, and acted as the interpreter for Motilal and Jawaharlal Nehru when they visited the USSR in 1926.
 In addition to being a member of the Communist Party of India, Lohani joined the Soviet All-Union Communist Party (Bolsheviks) in 1928.
 At least 8 unpublished reports or articles written by him have been identified in Soviet archives.